 The results were reduced trade errors, the back office functions became more streamlined, and a shortened settlement time was recorded.
 The benefits of this were a drastic reduction in expenses, capital savings, and savings in operational and development costs.

-When it comes to blockchain web services, BlockCypher certainly ticks most of the boxes that customers are looking for to serve their needs.
+Regarding blockchain web services, BlockCypher certainly ticks most of the boxes customers are looking for to serve their needs.